 Race also includes different ethnic and racial groups.
 This means a group of people who all share the same protected characteristic of ethnicity or race.
-Examples of racial groups include Black Britons, British Asians, British Sikhs, British Jews, Romany Gypsies and Irish Travellers.2
+General examples of racial groups include White British, Black British, British Asians, British Sikhs, British Jews, Romany Gypsies and Irish Travellers.3

 Types of racism and racial discrimination

 Racism, racial discrimination and racial bullying can take many forms and children and young people may experience more than one type of racism.

 For example, a young person experiencing racial bullying in school could also be sent abusive comments online, and face racial discrimination at their workplace.

 Racism can also happen alongside other forms of discrimination or abuse.

 Racism and racial abuse or bullying can be really distressing for children and young people.
 When a child is bullied or treated differently because of their race, it can lead to feelings of isolation, depression, anger or even shame about their race or how they look.